Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __concentration__
   - Type: float
-  - Description: concentration of the enzyme on the immobilised phase
+  - Description: Concentration of the enzyme on the immobilised phase

 - __concentration_determination_method__
   - Type: string
-  - Description: method how the concentration was measured
+  - Description: Method how the concentration was measured

 </details>